-The U.S. Department of Energy’s marine energy glossary contains definitions for technical terms related to marine energy.
+The U.S. Department of Energy’s marine energy glossary defines technical terms related to marine energy.
 Visit Marine Energy Basics to learn more about the renewable energy source.

 Wave

-Oscillating Water Column: Partially submerged structure that encloses a column of air above a column of water; a collector funnels waves into the structure below the waterline, causing the water column to rise and fall; this alternately pressurizes and depressurizes the air column, pushing or pulling it through a turbine.
-There are shore-based and floating models.
+Oscillating Water Column: Partially submerged structure that encloses a column of air above a column of water.
+Waves are funneled into the structure below the waterline, causing the water column to rise and fall.
+This alternatively pressurizes and depressurizes the air column, pushing or pulling it through a turbine.
+There are shore based and floating models.

-Overtopping Device: Partially submerged structure; a collector funnels waves over the top of the structure into a reservoir; water runs back out to the sea from this reservoir through a turbine.
-There are shore-based and floating models.
+Overtopping Device: Partially submerged structure.
+Waves that go over the top of the structure are funneled into a reservoir, water then runs through a turbine and back out to the sea.
+There are shore based and floating models.

-Oscillating Wave Surge Converter: Any of several devices that capture wave energy directly without a collector by using relative motion between a float/flap/membrane and a fixed reaction point; the float/flap/membrane oscillates along a given axis dependent on the device; mechanical energy is extracted from the relative motion of the body part relative to its fixed reference.
+Oscillating Wave Surge Converter: Any of several devices that capture wave energy directly through relative motion between a float/flap/membrane and a fixed reaction point.
+The float/flap/membrane oscillates along a given axis dependent on the device.
+Mechanical energy is extracted from the relative motion or body part realtive to its fixed reference.

-Point Absorber: Wave energy capture device, with principal dimension relatively small compared to the wavelength, and is able to capture energy from a wave front greater than the physical dimension of the device.
+Point Absorber: Wave energy capture device, with relatively small principal dimension compared to wavelength, that captures energy from a wave front greater than the physical dimension of the device.
 There are floating and submerged models.

 Current

-Archimedes Screw: Historically designed to efficiently transfer water up a tube, an Archimedes screw is a helical surface surrounding a ventral cylindrical shaft.
+Archimedes Screw: A helical surface surrounding a vertical cylindrical shaft designed designed to efficiently transfer water up a tube.
 Energy is generated as water flow moves up the spiral and rotates the device.

-Axial Flow Turbine: Typically has two or three blades mounted on a horizontal shaft to form a rotor; the kinetic motion of the water current creates lift on the blades causing the rotor to turn driving a mechanical generator.
-These turbines must be oriented in the direction of flow.
+Axial Flow Turbine: Typically has two or three blades mounted on a horizontal shaft to form a rotor.
+Water current creates lift on the blades and make the rotor to turn.
+The rotor then drives a mechanical generator.
 There are shrouded and open rotor models.

-Cross Flow Turbine: Typically has two or three blades mounted along a vertical shaft to form a rotor; the kinetic motion of the water current creates lift on the blades causing the rotor to turn driving a mechanical generator.
-These turbines can operate with flow from multiple directions without reorientation.
+Cross Flow Turbine: Typically has two or three blades mounted along a vertical shaft to form a rotor.
+Water currents lift the blades and cause the rotor to turn.
+The rotor then drives a mechanical generator.
 There are shrouded and open rotor models.

 Kite: A tidal kite is comprised of a hydrodynamic wing, with a turbine attached, tethered by a cable to a fixed point that leverages flow to lift the wing.
 As the kite 'flies' loops through the water, the speed increases around the turbine, allowing more energy extraction for slower currents.